JayBhushan011/MERN-E-Commerce/README.md

 We would like to thank all the course staff for providing such a wonderful opportunity to learn to develop a website.

-This website is developed using the MERN Stack.
+This website is developed using the MERN Stack, thus uses MongoDB.
 Features that have been incorporated include-
-1. Suggestions on the home page using user data stored in a MongoDB Database.
+1. Product suggestions based on user's history on the website.
 2. Authentication using Google OAuth 2.0
 3. Fully functioning cart and wishlist.
 4. User profile including order history.